gdinatale/hvac_generic_thermostat/README.md

-# Heat and Cool Generic Thermostat custom component for Home Assistant
+# HVAC Generic Thermostat custom component for Home Assistant

 A custom component for Home Assistant that let you to control heating and cooling from the same thermostat entity.
 Based on official Generic Thermostat Component and on community thread <a href="https://community.home-assistant.io/t/heat-cool-generic-thermostat/76443">#76443</a>